 In this post, you will get a bird’s eye view of the top blogging platforms, along with my opinion about each of them.

-To be fair, I’ve used Twitter followers count to sort the list, instead of my personal preferences.
+To make it fair, I’ve used Twitter followers (as of Feb 2021) count to sort the list, instead of my personal preferences.

 With that, let us dive into it.

 When you look at Tumblr blogs, one thing becomes clear.
 They mostly contain small posts, usually image-based.

 So, if you are about to create a personal blog with short-form content, Tumblr can be a great choice.
 That doesn’t mean that you cannot publish long articles on Tumblr.
 But there are other platforms best suited for such content.

 Another strength of Tumblr is its social networking feature.
 It allows you to follow other Tumblr blogs, and others can follow yours.